 Internal and external

-This is why mutual engagement plans can be as valuable internally as they are externally.
+This is why mutual engagement plans can be as valuable internally as they are external.
 What do I mean by that?

 How mutual engagements plans can help you avoid these issues